linear-b/gitstream/docs/github-installation.md

 Follow these steps to ensure gitStream runs on self-hosted GitHub Actions runners:

+### Configuring gitStream with Self-Hosted Runners

+Follow these steps to ensure gitStream runs on self-hosted GitHub Actions runners:

 1. **Configure Self-Hosted Runners**
-    Ensure you have self-hosted runners set up for your GitHub organization or repository.
-Refer to the GitHub documentation on [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners) and [Using self-hosted runners in a workflow](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-self-hosted-runners-in-a-workflow) for detailed instructions.
+    - Set up self-hosted runners for your GitHub organization or repository.
+Refer to GitHub documentation on [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners) and [using them in a workflow](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-self-hosted-runners-in-a-workflow) for detailed instructions.

-1. **Install Git on Self-Hosted Runners**
+2. **Install Git on Self-Hosted Runners**
-	Make sure your self-hosted runners have Git installed.
-Git is an essential dependency for gitStream to function properly.
-The installation guide is available [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+    - Ensure Git is installed on your self-hosted runners.
+Git is a necessary dependency for gitStream.
+Installation instructions can be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-2. **Update GitHub Actions Configuration**
+3. **Update GitHub Actions Configuration**
-    Open the gitStream GitHub Actions workflow file (`.github/workflows/gitstream.yml`) and update the `runs-on` field to specify that the gitStream job must run on self-hosted runners.
-For example:
+    - Modify the gitStream GitHub Actions workflow file (`.github/workflows/gitstream.yml`) to specify self-hosted runners:

     ```yaml
     jobs: